polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 Each of the configurations described above have different use cases and should be chosen based on application requirements such as real-time response, security and safety requirements.

-One of the most common approaches it to use a general purpose operating system such as Linux with a real-time operating system (RTOS) in order to have real-time constraints applications handled by the RTOS while having connectivity and Human Machine Interfaces (HMI) applications running from the Linux context.
+One of the most common approaches is to use a general purpose operating system such as Linux with a real-time operating system (RTOS) in order to have real-time constraints applications handled by the RTOS while having connectivity and Human Machine Interfaces (HMI) applications running from the Linux context.

 ### Linux + FreeRTOS configuration<a name="amp-linux-freertos"></a>